 Be careful with this statement!
-It removes the table definition and all table data.
-For a partitioned table, it permanently removes the table definition, all its partitions, and all data stored in those partitions.
-It also removes partition definitions associated with the dropped table.
+For each table, it removes the table definition and all table data.
+If the table is partitioned, the statement removes the table definition, all its partitions, all data stored in those partitions, and all partition definitions associated with the dropped table.

 Dropping a table also drops any triggers for the table.